 They came, they saw, they were a little vague on the details.
 They stayed under the radar, between the lines, open to interpretation.
 They were the stuff of dreams.
 They did not leave a message.
 They resisted categorization, remained difficult to grasp, proved hard to pin down, were reluctant to lend themselves to definition.
 They did not respond to calls from this reporter.
 They were Grandfather’s axe, the sum minus the parts, what was there before the Big Bang.
 In the beginning was the Word, and they were it, or rather its nuance.
 Hard to peg, tough to nail down, slip’d twixt cup and lip, lost in translation, they were what was there once you were freed from your own projections.

 But you knew them when you saw them.
 They left everything to the imagination.
 They left no aftertaste.
-They were The Ineffables.
+They were, more or less, in a manner of speaking, The Ineffables.

 all mrs. goblington's